NXLog Manager configuration

 account can be deleted because the new administrative account can now log in and share the encryption key within the application session. -

-It is strongly recommended to have a backup for the NXLog Manager database before taking any actions with administrative accounts.
+It is strongly recommended to have a backup for the NXLog Manager database while taking any actions with administrative accounts.

 -